What is SaaS ERP?

 Capabilities and use cases

-When it is delivered as SaaS, ERP usually becomes easier to use, less expensive to own and maintain, and more easily connected to other systems and users than on-premises ERP, thanks to the internet's cheap connectivity.
+When it is delivered as SaaS, ERP usually becomes easier to use, less expensive to own and maintain, more scalable, and easier to connect to other systems and users than on-premises ERP, thanks to the internet's cheap connectivity.
 SaaS ERP is also the vehicle to which many companies turn to gain access to emerging technologies, such as artificial intelligence, advanced analytics, blockchain and IoT, that require cloud computing's superior processing, data storage and networking capabilities.
 It is easier for ERP vendors to deliver these new technologies to many users from a single instance of multi-tenant SaaS than from individual customized on-premises ERP systems that are upgraded infrequently.

 Benefits

-Many of the benefits of SaaS ERP -- especially compared to on-premises ERP -- are inherent in cloud infrastructure, available in other cloud applications and not unique to ERP.
+Many of the benefits of SaaS ERP -- especially compared with on-premises ERP -- are inherent in cloud infrastructure, available in other cloud applications and not unique to ERP.
 They include the following:

 SaaS ERP, however, usually has unique advantages over other types of ERP, including the following: